Simple scaling equations for electron spectra, currents and bulk heating in ultra-intense short-pulse laser-solid interaction: Simulations

-We performed PIC simulations comparing to Eqn.~\ref{eqn:j_h}.
-In order to keep the system as simple as possible we employ an artificial laser pulse with a short rise time of only $T/2$ followed by a flat top, spatially constant in the directions transverse to the propagation direction.
-The plasma slab was modeled by a 2 laser wavelengths thick flat preionized neutral ion-electron mixture with a density of $400 n_c$ each, ion charge-to-mass ratio $e/2m_p$ (with proton mass $m_p$) and a small exponential preplasma with scale length $0.1\lambda_0$ added at the front.
-In the following analysis we consider only those electrons originating from direct laser interaction, i.e. starting in the preplasma or skin-depth layer at the front.
-We average over a region of interest (ROI) comprising a distance of $1\lambda_0$ in laser direction starting $0.5\lambda_0$ inside the foil and extending over the full simulation box transverse direction.
-The time at which snapshots are taken corresponds to the time when after the laser pulse envelope is at maximum at the plasma front surface the first accelerated bunch reaches the rear of the ROI.
+We performed 2 dimensional collisional PIC simulations using the code PICLS\cite{picls} to obtain a benchmark for the analytic model for $j_h(t)$.
+In order to be as close to the specific model requirements as possible we employ a spatially plane laser pulse with a very short rise time of only $T/2$ followed by a flat top, spatially constant in the directions transverse to the propagation direction.
+The plasma slab was modeled by a flat foil with the thickness of 2 laser wavelengths $\lambda_0$ and consisted of a preionized neutral ion-electron mixture with a density of $400 n_c$ each.
+The ion charge-to-mass ratio was set to $Q/A=1/2$ (with $A=1836\,\me$) and the slab was covered with a small exponential preplasma with scale length $0.1\lambda_0$ at the front surface.
+For the following analysis we consider only those electrons originating from the direct laser interaction, i.e electrons originating from the preplasma or skin-depth layer at the plasma front surface and average over a region of interest (ROI) comprising a distance of $1\lambda_0$ in laser direction starting $0.5\lambda_0$ inside the plasma and extending over the full simulated volume in transverse direction, hence we may expect to comprise two electron bunches from the $2\omega_0$ laser Lorentz force.
+All data is taken at the time when the first bunch accelerated after the laser pulse envelope is at maximum at the plasma front surface reaches the rear of the ROI.\\